Opioid Addiction Treatment ECHO: FAQ

 - Any primary care team member may present a case, and we encourage presentations by all non-medical team members including Community Health Workers (CHWs) and Medical Assistants (MAs).

 - We strongly encourage participants to attend the full 2-hour teleECHO clinic.
-Because participation in each teleECHO session is capped at 25 health centers, if you’re not able to participate for the full 2 hours, it’s better to leave that spot for another health center.
+Because participation in each teleECHO session is capped, if you’re not able to participate for the full 2 hours, it’s better to leave that spot for another person.

 - We will record the didactic portion of each teleECHO session (~30 minutes), but, for privacy reasons, we will not record the case presentation portion (~90 minutes).
-The didactic videos will be made available on the Virtual Learning Community, which will launch by April 2017.
+The didactic videos will be made available on the Virtual Learning Community.

 - Yes, we strongly encourage all primary care team members to attend the Interdisciplinary TeleECHO Clinic; and we encourage community health workers, medical assistants, counselors, social workers, and psychologists to attend the teleECHO clinic especially designed for them.